dreamerlzl/simpleCCG/README.md

 ## Content
 This project consists of a neural suppertagger and a A* parser(implementing [https://pdfs.semanticscholar.org/d4e8/7e2e64da8d72a9dc91a16a60e7fdaf28f00e.pdf](https://pdfs.semanticscholar.org/d4e8/7e2e64da8d72a9dc91a16a60e7fdaf28f00e.pdf)) for Combinatory Categorical Grammar(CCG).

+## Suppertagging Accurarcy
+Using the current setting in `config.yaml`, the accuracy on train set is `95%` and that on test set is `93%`.

 ## Dependency
 - Python 3.7
     - `torch`, `torchvision`